NiclO1337/pp1-strawberry-lovers/README.md

 ### Images

-Images chosen to either happy people or beautiful strawberries.
+Images chosen to either show happy people with strawberries or beautiful delicious strawberries.
 Also a variety of different types of images was chosen to reflect the big variety of members in the community.
 All with the intention to elicit a positive response from user.

 ### Wireframes

 Initial wireframes sketch with 2 basic sketch designs.
+Final design has many improvements from the initial ideas.
 <details><summary>Screenshot of wireframes</summary> <p align="center"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1693413298/Wireframes_r9qpuo.png" alt="initial wireframe design sketches" width="600"/></p> </details>

 ### Accessiblity

-Semantic HTML is used to aid people with with dissabilities such as visual impairment and  alt text is used for all images so it can be read by screen reader.
-Semantic HTML also helps with search engines optimization so the correct users can find this site and find it useful.<br>
+Semantic HTML is used to aid people with with dissabilities such as visual impairment and  alternative text is used for all images so it can be read by screen reader.
+Semantic HTML also helps with search engines optimization so the right users can find this site and find it useful.<br>
 All pages are designed to be responsive to different screen sizes to accomodate users with different preferred devices.

 <details><summary>Screenshot examples of responsive behaviour from mobile to tablet to computer</summary> <p align="center"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1693429767/accessibility-example_uooedv.jpg" alt="examples of responsive behaviour" width="600"/></p> </details>